PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 Let us address these reactions one at a time.
 First, we have the feed rate reaction, which takes place at a **feed rate**.
 It is tempting to simply add some constant value *f* to the concentration of each cell, but this will cause problems if the concentration is close to 1; we want to avoid a situation in which the feed rate causes the concentration of *A* particles to exceed 1.

 Instead, if a given cell has concentration *a*, then we will add *f*(1-*a*) to the concentration of the cell.
 For example, if *a* is 0.01, then we will add 0.99*f* to the cell because the current concentration is low.
 If *a* is 0.8, then we will only add 0.2*f* to the concentration.

-* NOAH: thoughts on email in which feed rate isn't quite constant?

 Second, we consider the death reaction of *B* particles, which takes place at a **kill rate**.
 Recall that the death reaction takes place at a rate proportional to the current concentration of *B* particles.
 As a result, if a cell has concentration *b*, then we will subtract *k* · *b* from its concentration in each step for some constant *k* that is between 0 and 1.